-Under our Articles of Association, our authorised share capital amounts to €200,000,001.60 and is divided into 125,000,000 Ordinary Shares, each with a nominal value of €1.60 and one priority share with a nominal value of €1.60.
+Under our Articles of Association, our authorised share capital amounts to $\bigcirc 200,000,001.60$ and is divided into 125,000,000 Ordinary Shares, each with a nominal value of $\bigcirc 1.60$ and one priority share with a nominal value of $\bigcirc 1.60$.
 All of our shares have been created under Dutch law.

-As at 31 March 2014, our issued and outstanding share capital amounts to €112,000,000 and is divided into 70,000,000 Ordinary Shares.
+As at the date of the Prospectus, our issued and outstanding share capital amounts to €12,000,000 and is divided into 70,000,000 Ordinary Shares.
 The Priority Share is currently not outstanding.
 At the date of this Prospectus, we hold no shares in our own share capital.
-We have however entered into an agreement with the Selling Shareholder pursuant to which we are purchasing the number of Ordinary Shares that is necessary to serve purchase requests submitted by eligible employees in connection with the Employee Offering, up to the maximum value of €5,000,000.
 All shares that are issued and outstanding at the date of this Prospectus are fully paid up.